sonrabakarim/barlkk/README.md

                          `'--.._\..--''
 ```

-This site leverages Docker for local development and deployment.
-For detailed installation instructions head over to [Simple websites with Jekyll and Docker][1].
+This site leverages Docker for local development and production hosting.
+Learn how you can too using the detailed installation instructions provided for [Simple websites with Jekyll and Docker][1].

 # HPSTR Jekyll Theme